 - Pinch of any good quality salt, if using unsalted butter

 - Add the sugar, butter, pumpkin puree and vanilla extract to a large mixing bowl.
-Mix until there are no more chunks of butter.
+Whisk until well combined.

 Baking and storing the cookies:

 - Bake the cookies for 13-15 minutes or until the edges appear cooked.
 The centres will not look cooked but the cookies will continue baking on the sheets.
 If desired, press a few extra chocolate chips into the top of the cookies.

 - Enjoy the cookies warm or store them in an airtight container for up to 3 days.
 Although, these cookies never last that long in my house!

 - Light brown sugar is the best for these cookies as it's not overpowering and keeps the cookies an orange color.
 Cookies made with dark brown or coconut sugar will be more caramelly and darker.